Vienna is a distinctive choice, ranked #207 in 2025. Your child is likely to be the only Vienna in their class.

 About the Name Vienna

-Vienna is holding steady in the rankings at #241.
-It reached its peak of #197 in 2022 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Vienna has held its ground, ranked #207 in 2025 and never far from its best of #197 in 2022 โ a name with lasting rather than trend-driven appeal.
 The name has been a consistent presence in UK records since 1996.

 Frequently Asked Questions